foster95/journey/README.md

 ## Typography
 All font came from the Google Font library.

-Barrio - was used for all headers and for the site logo.
+- [Barrio](https://fonts.google.com/specimen/Barrio?preview.text=Journey&categoryFilters=Feeling:%2FExpressive%2FPlayful) - was used for all headers and for the site logo.
 Bario is one of the first fonts that is suggesed by Google for a playful font that still has good readibility across all platforms.

-Archivo - was used for all other secondary text.
+- [Archivo](https://fonts.google.com/specimen/Archivo?preview.text=Journey&query=Omnibus-Type) - was used for all other secondary text.
 Archivo is a sans-serif font that is very simple and modern to read which contrasts nicely with the more decorative Bario font.
+- [Font Awesome](https://fontawesome.com/icons) - was used for social media icons in the footer

 ## Images
 All images used across the site were generated using Gemini AI through Google, with various prompts such as: